mtlynch3/CSCI135/README.md

 **HW 3**
 - Due 6/9
-- Write a program that takes a word as input and prints out the word with each character separated by a newline.
+- Write a program that asks the user for a word and prints out the word with each character separated by a newline.
 For example, if the input is "hello", the output should be:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; h<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; e<br/>